dfrojas/dfrojas.github.io/index.markdown

 # Hey there!
 I'm Diego Fernando Rojas 👋.

-### A software developer and diver from Colombia 🇨🇴
+### A software developer, diver and (soon) an electronic producer music from Colombia 🇨🇴
 ### currently living between Barcelona 🇪🇸 and Berlin 🇩🇪
 <br>